Let's do Science!

 Below you'll find my planned articles to be written.
 I am more than happy to have coauthors since that enables more fluent authoring experience, multiple viewpoints, fresh ideas, fruitfull discussions and other benefits.
 I use Overleaf in the writing and that is not negotiable.
 Take a look at the article candidates and contact me if you want to participate in the research.

-What is a data product?
+What is a data as a service?
 How it has been discussed in the research literature (barely!).
 Data in raw format can be utilized internally with some effort.
 Situation changes when you want to sell data to others.
 Data must have clear pricing, solve a problem, offer value and ease of use.
-Data Product packages your data in the sellable format with business strategy fitting business plan.
+Data as a Service packages your data in the sellable format with business strategy fitting business plan.
 This is how I define data product at the moment.
 But what does the empiria have to say into this?
-Lets ask the people creating and consuming data products!
+Lets ask the people creating and consuming data products and data as a service!

 California Management Review (jufo 2)